UtkarshKher/image-viewer/README.md

+# # Cannot complete the project on time, was only able to implement login page and Home page.
+Have tried using promise API concept instead of XHR for learning purpose, folder structure used - https://reactjs.org/docs/faq-structure.html

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>